PeterConstable/PythonTutorial/9_For.md

 got item 3
 it's a mouse
 ```

 On each iteration of the loop, a tuple element is obtained from ```a``` and the elements are assigned to the tuple of variables ```t1, t2```.

 Our example has used a list of tuple elements, but any sequence type could be used.
+We'll return to this in [lesson 13](13_Unpacking_Zipping.md#implicit-sequence-unpacking).

 **Note, however:** the number of variables and the length of each sequence object within the top-level sequence must always be the same.
 Otherwise, you'll get an error.